-In the early 1990’s in Vietnam, Jerry Sternin, , and his wife, Monique, working for the US NGO Save the Children , supported by then Health Advisor Dr. Gretchen Berggren, experimented with the PD concept and operationalized it to eradicate childhood malnutrition in a sustainable way as mandated by the Vietnamese government.
-Thanks to the dedicated work of the local organizations working together for the first time (Women’s Union, People’s committee and health services) the community based and owned pilot project was successful in rehabilitating 93% of malnourished children in a sustainable way and was subsequently scaled up to reach 5 million families in Vietnam.
+In the early 1990’s in Vietnam, Jerry Sternin, , and his wife, Monique, working for the US NGO Save the Children , supported by Save the Children Health Advisor Dr. Gretchen Berggren, experimented with Zeitlin’s PD concept and operationalized it to eradicate childhood malnutrition in a sustainable way as mandated by the Vietnamese government.
+Thanks to the dedicated work of the local organizations working together for the first time (Women’s Union, People’s committee and health services) the community based and owned pilot project was successful in rehabilitating 93% of children and was subsequently scaled up to reach 5 million families in Viet Nam.

 Based on these early successes, the approach was scaled-up both locally and internationally with the development of a community-based nutrition rehabilitation model called PD/Hearth promoted by USAID and PD/NERP promoted by international organizations such as UNICEF & WFP.
 The PD approach to eliminate childhood malnutrition in a sustainable way has been used in hundreds of communities in more than 45 countries.